-Mr. Miller - Fiscal 2013 Non-Equity Incentive Compensation
+Mr. Miiller - Fiscal 2013 Non-Equity Incentive Compensation

 Our Senior Vice President of Worldwide Sales, Ron Miiller, is eligible for non-equity incentive plan compensation with a target bonus potential equal to approximately 94% of his \$330,000 ending base salary for fiscal 2013.
 His fiscal 2013 non-equity incentive plan compensation is based on quarterly attainment related to worldwide commissionable software revenue; worldwide maintenance support revenue; worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
 Commissionable software revenue generally consists of the dollar amount of software orders executed during the fiscal period for which software revenue has been recognized or will be recognized generally in the 1 - 2 subsequent fiscal quarters.
-We believe compensating Mr. Miiller based on commissionable software revenue aligns his compensation with the employees within his the field organization whose compensation is directly influenced by our field sales employees' efforts.
+We believe compensation is directly influenced by our field sales employees' efforts.
 The total combined amounts for worldwide maintenance support revenue and worldwide professional services revenue are reported in the services revenue line item contained in our consolidated statement of operations.
-Non-GAAP income from operations (EBIT) excludes noncash stockbased compensation charges and additional FICA and related expenses incurred when employees exercise in the money stock options or vest in restricted stock awards.
+Non-GAAP income from operations (EBIT) excludes noncash stock-based compensation charges and additional FICA and related expenses incurred when employees exercise in the money stock options or vest in restricted stock awards.
 We use non-GAAP income from operations (EBIT) internally to understand, manage and evaluate our business as well as to make operating decisions.